 Flagstaff, a gateway to the Grand Canyon.
 The city is a haven for outdoor lovers, offering everything from hiking and skiing to mountain biking.
 The town’s relaxed attitude and affordable prices make it a hit with tourists.

-Blue Ridge Mountains has various activities and views throughout the mountain range.
-The cost of living in the small towns in these mountains varies is relatively lower than a lot of other mountain destinations.
+The Blue Ridge Mountains have various activities and views throughout the mountain range.
+The cost of living in the small towns in these mountains varies and is relatively lower than in a lot of other mountain destinations.

 Stowe, Vermont